adaddeo/simple-giphy-search/README.md

 #### UI

 The UI is fairly minimal.
-A couple other features I considered supporting but decided were "out-of-scope" were supporting back/forward when opening and closing gifs and a carousel mode for navigating gifs while in the fullscreen viewer.
+A couple other features I considered supporting but decided were "out-of-scope" were supporting back/forward when opening and closing gifs, and a more feature-rich fullscreen viwer (carousel mode for navigation and action buttons such as close, download, copy, share).